-Apple Cinnamon Pancakes are like having dessert for breakfast!
-The cinnamon-apples & sweet whipped topping make these an irresistible vegan breakfast!
+Cinnamon Apple Pancakes are like having dessert for breakfast!
+The cinnamon apples + sweet whipped topping make these an irresistible vegan breakfast!
 Everyone will be asking for more pancakes.

 For a quick, grab-n-go breakfast, a slice of sweet vegan banana bread never disappoints.